List of sports events affected by the new virus from China - WHIZ News

 Chinese Super League, due to start on Feb.
 22, delayed.

 Serie A, B, C, D and Women’s Serie A matches in Lombardy and Veneto regions postponed from Feb.
 22. Serie A: 5 matches on Feb.
-29-March 1 with no spectators.
+29-March 1 postponed to May 13.

 Iran Pro League: Spectators banned from all matches from Feb.
 24.